HemanthShetty/CS6200Project/README.md

 # CS6200Project
 Information Retrieval Project

+The input files are assumed to be in relative folder ../data.
+It can be easily changed using the constants at the beggining of the python files.

 There are 7 retrieval systems implemented in this project, as follows:
 SYSTEM NUMBERS
 1. BM25